StavLobel/whats-the-chance-game/backend/TEST_USERS.md

 ⚠️ **Important**: These are test users with simple passwords.
 They should only be used in development/testing environments.

 - Do not use these credentials in production
-- These users are created in the Firebase project: `whats-the-chance-game`
+- These users are created in the Firebase project: `your-project-id`
 - Users are created with email verification enabled for immediate use
 - Custom claims are set for firstName, lastName, and username fields
 - All Firestore documents are properly structured with timestamps